robhowell/what-next-html-prototype/README.md

 # what-next

-Add dependencies to your Wunderlist tasks, and view your tasks in a flow chart.
+Add dependencies to your [Wunderlist](http://www.wunderlist.com) tasks, and view them in a flow chart.